 Magento is an open-source eCommerce platform that gives you access to its source code to make changes.
 This means that after the installation process, merchants are free to make any code changes necessary to better apply the platform to address specific use cases.
 The open-source software model has grown in popularity and offers many benefits including a large community of developers and the flexibility of nearly endless customization options.
 As with most open source technologies, customization does require a high degree of technical expertise or the engagement of an external team of developers.

-In contrast, Shopify is a closed source SaaS (Software As a Service) eCommerce platform.
+In contrast, Shopify is an off-the-shelf eCommerce platform.
 It means that the merchant works within the standards of the platform as developed.
 Shopify delivers automatic updates, security patches and other technical infrastructure through its internal research and development efforts.
 This more traditional software model has its benefits, but as the eCommerce business grows, limitations of the closed source technology may appear.
 Platform support response times could be slow, merchants are limited by the functionality on the Shopify roadmap.
 This means that any process or capability change to the eCommerce site needed by the business has to go through the filter “Does Shopify support this?”

 Cost of Ownership